If you’ve ever whispered “please don’t split” while stirring a sauce, trust me — you’re not alone.

 Sauces change flavor as they reduce.
 What seems just right at the start might taste salty or bland in the end.

-✨ Fix It: Wait to add salt or acids (like vinegar or lemon juice) until the very end, after the sauce has thickened and reduced.
+✨ How to fix a sauce?
+Wait to add salt or acids (like vinegar or lemon juice) until the very end, after the sauce has thickened and reduced.

 6. Using the Wrong Thickener 🤯